 Education is one of the few professions where people are promoted into managerial positions and expected to pick up the necessary skills on the job.
 Fortunately for teachers in the World ORT network, there is the LEAD (Leadership in Education, Administration and Development) Program.

-Teachers from 12 countries have spent the week in London exploring and acquiring techniques in coaching, change management, motivation and teamwork with the help of facilitators from University College London’s Institute of Education, the UK’s premier institution for education in both research and teaching.
+Teachers from 12 countries have spent the week in London exploring and acquiring techniques in coaching, change management, motivation and teamwork with the help of facilitators from University College London’s Institute of Education, the world’s premier institution for education in both research and teaching.

 The impact has been immediate and promises to be long lasting.